Rule matching algorithm

 - Temporary over permanent: if both a temporary and a permanent Rule match, the temporary Rule takes precedence.

-So what happens when two consequences conflict, or overlap?
+What happens when two consequences conflict, or overlap?
 For example:

 - Rule 1: if a query contains “Shakespeare”, then promote “The Lost Shakespeare Diaries” to the first result.